Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ##### POST /datadiscovery API

-Creates a data discovery ruleset .
+Creates a data discovery ruleset.

-The `name` of the ruleset must be unique so it can be used to when connecting to or disconnecting from applications.
+The `name` of the ruleset must be unique so it can be used when connecting to or disconnecting from applications.

 ###### URL